DiegoC-Dev/Pacman-JavaPortfolio/README.md

 If you'd like to hire me, feel free to contact me at DiegoCepeda.dev@gmail.com

 ## Licence
-MIT Public Licence V3.0
+MIT Public License V3.0
-No puede usarse comercvialmente
+Cannot be used commercially